“For God so loved the world that He gave His only begotten Son.” John 3:16

 The Advent Wreath

-A German Lutheran minister made the first known wreath in 1839.
-He made the wreath from the wheel of an old cart and decorated it with twenty red candles and four white candles.
+A German Lutheran minister made the first known wreath in 1839 from the wheel of an old cart decorated with twenty red and four white candles.
 The minister lit the red candles progressively on the weekdays, and he lit a new white candle on each successive Sunday.

 Eventually, people stopped making wreaths from wheels and used evergreen branches instead to symbolize everlasting life.
 They remained round to symbolize God’s eternal love for us.
-Some wreaths occasionally include red holly and berries to symbolize Jesus’ death on the cross on our behalf, as well as pinecones, which indicate new life and Jesus’ victory over death through His resurrection.
+Some wreaths occasionally include red holly and berries to symbolize Jesus’ death on the cross on our behalf, as well as pinecones to indicate new life and Jesus’ victory over death through His resurrection.

 The Wreath Candles